 NRA responds to Gillibrand put-down by posting her 2008 letter praising gun-rights group

-One day after Kirsten Gillibrand slammed the National Rifle Association (NRA) as the "worst organization in this country," the group on Monday posted an effusive letter it received from Gillibrand in 2008 in which the then-congresswoman praised "the work that the NRA does to protect gun owners rights" and said she hoped to work with it "for many years in Congress."
+One day after Kirsten Gillibrand slammed the National Rifle Association (NRA) as the "worst organization in this country," the group on Monday posted an effusive letter it received from Gillibrand in 2008 in which she praised "the work that the NRA does to protect gun owners rights" and said she hoped to work with it "for many years in Congress."

 "Gillibrand called us the worst org in the country, but when she represented NY20, she wrote us: 'I appreciate the work that the NRA does to protect gun owners rights, and I look forward to working with you for many years,'" the NRA wrote on Twitter.
 "Now that she’s looking to crack 1%, she’ll say anything."

 Gillibrand, according to the NRA, sent the letter to NRA-ILA Executive Director Chris Cox on Sept.
-19, 2018.
+19, 2008, when she was a member of Congress representing a rural district in upstate New York.
 The ILA, or Institute for Legislative Action, is the lobbying arm of the NRA.

+"I want to be very clear that I always have and always will believe that the correct interpretation of the 2nd amendment [sic] is that it applies to an individual's right to carry guns, and does not apply generally to the National Guard or a group of individuals in a State," Gillibrand wrote to Cox, following what she described as a meeting with him the previous August.

 WATCH: GILLIBRAND SEEKS TO REVIVE STRUGGLING CAMPAIGN AT TOWN HALL, LIGHTS INTO NRA, FOX NEWS

-"I want to be very clear that I always have and always will believe that the correct interpretation of the 2nd amendment is that it applies to an individual's right to carry guns, and does not apply generally to the National Guard or a group of individuals in a State," Gillibrand wrote to Cox, following what she described as a meeting with him the previous August

-Gillibrand went on to reject a slew of gun control measures, saying she was "adamantly opposed" to the idea "outright banning firearms for cosmetic features, bullets of an [sic] random size, or banning magazines from holding an arbitrary number of cartridges."
+Gillibrand, in the letter, went on to reject a slew of gun control measures, saying she was "adamantly opposed" to the idea "outright banning firearms for cosmetic features, bullets of an [sic] random size, or banning magazines from holding an arbitrary number of cartridges."

 Those limitations, she said, were "random" and intended solely to "limit[] gun ownership or usage."

 Gillibrand concluded: "I appreciate the work that the NRA does to protect gun owners rights, and I look forward to working with you for many years.”